-Radar speed signs are a proven traffic calming technique.
+Radar speed signs are a proven traffic calming solution to raise the speed awareness of oncoming drivers.
 Studies repeatedly show that when alerted by a radar sign, speeders WILL slow down up to 80% of the time.
 Typical average speed reductions are 10-20%, and overall compliance with the posted speed limit will increase by 30-60%.
+Radar signs are particularly effective at getting “super speeders”—speeders driving 20 mph or more over the posted speed limit—to slow down.

 - Radar Signs Show Decline in Average Speeds